Table of Contents

 Leathers & Fabrics

-All of our leather offerings are top quality full grain or true top grain hides from some of the great leather houses such as Moore & Giles, Conneaut, and Wipelli.
-The leather is a truly unique upholstery material and we devote many hours to hand selecting the finest leathers being produced today.
+Most of our leather offerings are top quality Full Grain or true Top Grain hides from Moore & Giles, The leather is a truly unique upholstery material and we devote many hours to hand selecting the finest leathers being produced today.
 Our aniline or semi-aniline leathers are selected for a natural appearance, with distinctive markings that impart unique character.
 The natural surface of the leather is like a landscape, with varying textures and shadowy furrows.
 These distinctive features are unique to genuine leather, a product which has been raised rather than engineered.
 As with all things in nature, no two hides will be exactly alike.

 Learn more about our Leather Options: